ietf-satp/draft-augusto-api1/draft-augusto-api1.md

 - asset_profile_id REQUIRED: The globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.
 - originator_id REQUIRED: The identity data of the originator entity (person or organization) in the origin network.
 - beneficiary_id REQUIRED: The identity data of the beneficiary entity (person or organization) in the destination network.
-- originator_pubkey REQUIRED.
-The public key of the asset owner (originator) in the origin network or system.
+- originator_pubkey REQUIRED: The public key of the asset owner (originator) in the origin network or system.
-- beneficiary_pubkey REQUIRED.
-The public key of the beneficiary in the destination network.
+- beneficiary_pubkey REQUIRED: The public key of the beneficiary in the destination network.
+- payload OPTIONAL: Any additional data to be transferred along with the digital asset.
 - client_signature REQUIRED: The Client's ECDSA signature over the message.

 ## Initiate SATP Session Response